Technology has escaped me

 With a localised ecosystem, changing only every 3 or 4 years, I could maintain a level of competance in all areas of its support.
 I could provide a “jack-of-all-trades” solution for most peoples needs.
 That was my skill.
 A broad level of support.

-However, a multi-layered cloud based corporate setup requires keen specialisation in narrow areas to maintain expertise in this every changing outsourced landscape.
+However, a multi-layered cloud based corporate setup requires keen specialisation in narrow areas to maintain expertise in this ever changing outsourced landscape.
 I can no longer pursue every avenue to maintain a level of competance.

 The shifting layers are stacked against me: